Annual Retail Trade Survey (RETR)

 Data sources and methodology

-The survey questionnaires comprise generic modules that have been designed to cover the retail industry.
+The survey questionnaires comprise generic modules that have been designed to cover the retail trade sector.
 These modules include revenues and expenses.
 The questionnaires also include industry-specific modules designed to ask for financial and non-financial characteristics that pertain specifically to this industry.

-In order to reduce respondent burden, smaller firms receive a characteristics questionnaire (shortened version) which only include the industry-specific modules.
+In order to reduce response burden, smaller firms receive a characteristics questionnaire (shortened version) which only include the industry-specific modules.
 For smaller firms, revenue and expense data are extracted from administrative files.